timmens/student-project-timmens/causal_tree/README.md

 ### TODO

 1. Implement Non Naive Pruning Function to get sequence of potentially optimally subtrees [DONE]
-2. Write Cross Validation Function that selects an optimal tree from a sequence of subtrees
+2. Write Cross Validation Function that selects an optimal tree from a sequence of subtrees [DONE]
 3. [Optimize Code]